 The focus of this group was to create an attractive display to explain to an audience what we have done this semester and also to educate them in the atrocities of the Holocaust.
-This display is completely highly mobile, which is important if the team is to present the Mediator to many clients in many places in a short time.
-Even though it is large in area (so that the clients can literally walk through this display, complete with roofing and side-coverings), it is also simple to dissemble and easy to move around.
-The reason for the idea of the dark, narrow passageway is to simulate the crowded conditions of this dark period of world history.
+This display is completely highly mobile.
+It is also simple to dissemble and easy to move around.
 It contains an area for the showing of a short, self-made movie that walks the audience through how the events of the Holocaust.
 Also, the display includes the horrific details of the holocaust, showing photos and visuals that portray the immensity and impact of this genocide.
-Furthermore, the display includes a poster that summarizes the conclusions of the team.